AhmadWaleed/mailmerge/README.md

 ## Introduction
 MailMerge is meant to provide a handful of APIs to send all sorts of emails including (batch mails, single mail) using different mail service providers such as mailgun, pepipost, and sendgrid.
 It also defines the strategy for resending the failed emails using different mail services.

+## Requirements
+- PHP >= 7.4
+- Laravel >= 6.0
+- Redis

+MailMerge uses redis for saving events and logs so you must have redis install on your host.

 ## Installation

 Add package in your composer.json repositories